batrarahul1/LendingClubCaseStudy/README.md

 ## Analysis
 - Refer to the pdf presentation attached for analysis of key fields
+- In the python file refer to section 5.1

 ## Recommendation
 - Refer to the pdf presentation attached